Beaufort County unveils new voting machines

 It’s a two-step verification system that will be implemented not just here, but statewide.

 The new voting machines will be rolled out statewide in 2020.
-But first will be used at all county precincts for the Nov.
+But first, it will be used at all county precincts for the Nov.
 5 school bond referendum and town council elections in Bluffton and Port Royal.